WHATS HOT

 Child Anxiety Disorder

-Child disorders are on the rise, with one in eight children experiencing chronic anxiety.
+disorders are on the rise, with one in eight children experiencing chronic anxiety.
 These disorders can have lasting effects on children if left untreated.
-Thankfully, there are many to help children cope with their anxiety.
+Thankfully, there are many ways to help children cope with their anxiety.

 If your child frequently experiences headaches, stomachaches, or other aches and pains, they may have an anxiety .
 Other telltale signs of anxiety in children include rapid heartbeats, panicked feelings, worry about everything, and temper tantrums.
 If your child is exhibiting any of these behaviors, it’s important to talk to a doctor or counselor to get them the help they need.